liuning-scu-cn/AmurTigerReID/model/readme.md

 net.load_state_dict(torch.load('./model/tiger_cnn1/model.ckpt')['net_state_dict'])  # please change the target model path
 ```

-And then, you can run the test.py.
+And then, you can run the test.py to get result.json.